Youth Services (5-14 Years)

 Your child will be expertly grouped based on age and ability to facilitate appropriate peer relationships.
 In addition to weekly lessons that focus on improving social interaction in a group-learning environment, you child will work toward mastering a set of goals that is specific to their strengths and challenges.
 Skills will be determined based on your answers to the Social Skills Solutions Checklist and an individualized curriculum will be made for each child.

 The Kinney Center offers programming for all ages and ability levels.
-Due to our training model, individuals may not be accommodated if intensive behavioral support is required.
+Due to our training model, individuals may not be accommodated if behavioral support is required.
 This includes but is not limited to severe aggressive behaviors or intensive self-injury.
 If you are unsure if your child will qualify, it is recommended to submit your most recent behavior intervention plan and up to date behavioral data for review.
 Families may be requested to come in for an observational visit per behavioral review.
-For additional requisitions regarding eligibility, please contact Cassandra Wilson.
+For additional requisitions regarding eligibility, please contact the Kinney Center Programs Team.

 The Kinney Center’s unique staffing model is inspired by our two-fold mission to serve individuals affected by autism while training students studying to work in the field.
 Most programs are staffed 1-to-1 by our undergraduate students, known as Kinney SCHOLARS.
 SCHOLARS receive two weeks of intensive training upon acceptance into their role, have all relevant clearances from the state, and are both CPR and CPI certified.
 In addition, Graduate Assistants within related fields manage the team of SCHOLARS, meeting on a weekly basis to discuss skill progress and suggested teaching activities.
 Ultimately the program is overseen by a Board Certified Behavior Analyst (BCBA) from our full time staff.
 The BCBA’s roles include training and supervising SCHOLARS in skill teaching procedures and behavioral interventions.
 The program manager is available to complete functional behavior assessments and behavior intervention plans for students that present behavioral concerns during the program.